VOLUNTEER SERVICES

 The Volunteer Services Coordinator oversees approximately 500 volunteers in many different units including Citizens on Patrol, Guardhouse Unit, River Watch, Specialty Units, Clerical and more.

-The Citizens on Patrol program is intended to serve as additional eyes and ears for the Sheriff and his deputies.
+Our District Volunteers serve as additional eyes and ears for the Sheriff and his deputies.
 It is not intended to replace routine patrol activities of the Sheriff, but to provide the county with additional observation capabilities to help reduce crime.
 The volunteers meet once a month at their respective District Offices, engage in trainings and form lasting friendships.
 The program provides the opportunity for volunteers to take an active role in helping their neighbors and local law enforcement officers keep a watchful eye.

 Guardhouse